Liakintsurashvili/The-Churiology/README.md

 - Favicon- To create favicon
 - Am I Responsive - To show the website image on a range of devices.
 - Coolors- For color palette picking.
-- Shutterstock - Stock images.
+- Shutterstock - For stock images.

 ## Deployment